Intersections of randomly translated sets: Limit theorem for intersections of translated elements of the extended convex ring

 We recall that, given two countable families $(A_i)_{i\geq1}$ and $(B_i)_{i\geq1}$ of subsets of $\R^d$, such that $A_i\supseteq B_i$ for each $i\in\N$ and $\cup_{i=1}^\infty A_i\supsetneq \cup_{i=1}^\infty B_i$, then there exist at least one $i\in\N$ such that $A_i\supsetneq B_i$.
 If $x\in C$, then

 so there are $i,j\in\N$ such that $x\in C_{ij}$.
 Then $C\subseteq\cup_{i,j=1}^\infty C_{ij}$. \end{proof}

-\begin{lemma} Let $\mu$ be an absolutely continuous measure on a regular closed set $K$.
-Then $X_n$ is almost surely a regular closed random set for each $n\in\N$. \end{lemma} \begin{proof} The proof relies on the induction.
+\begin{lemma} Let $\mu$ be an absolutely continuous measure on a regular closed set $K$, which is an element of $\sU$.
+Then $X_n$ is a regular closed random set for each $n\in\N$. \end{lemma} \begin{proof} The proof relies on the induction.
 The step $n=1$ is clear.
 Assume that $X_{n-1}$ is a.s.\ regular closed.
 Define

 for $n\in\N$.
 Then $\Prob{(\xi_1,\dots,\xi_{n-1})\in A_{n-1}}=1$.
 We recall the notation $\Xi_n:=\{\xi_1,\dots,\xi_n\}$.
 Since $K$ and $X_{n-1}$ are almost surely regular closed elements of $\sU$, Lemma~\ref{lemma:intersection} yields that